The Long Voyage Home (album)

-The Long Voyage Home is a four-disc boxed set compilation by British singer Joe Cocker, released in 1995.
-There are 7 songs by The Beatles and sung by Joe Cocker, "With a Little Help from My Friends", "I'll Cry Instead", "Let It Be", "She Came in Through the Bathroom Window", "Something", "You've Got to Hide Your Love Away" and finally "With a Little Help from My Friends" (live at Woodstock '94).
+The Long Voyage Home is a four-disc boxed set compilation by English singer Joe Cocker, released in 1995.
+There are 7 songs by The Beatles and sung by Cocker, "With a Little Help from My Friends", "I'll Cry Instead", "Let It Be", "She Came In Through the Bathroom Window", "Something", "You've Got to Hide Your Love Away" and finally "With a Little Help from My Friends" (live at Woodstock '94).